aircodelabs/documate/docs/getting-started/backend.md

 ### `upload.js`

 This function handles the content upload.
-Once all the files have been uploaded, the content is processed to generate a knowledge base specific to your project, which is then stored in the datase.
+Once all the files have been uploaded, the content is processed to generate a knowledge base specific to your project, which is then stored in the database.

 ### `ask.js`